-NIEHS scientists and the NIEHS Institutional Animal Care and Use Committee (IACUC) have been informed about the availability of these four alternative test methods and advised that they should be considered when planning and reviewing animal studies involving ocular safety testing in order to minimize animal use and to avoid pain and distress.
+NIEHS scientists and the NIEHS Institutional Animal Care and Use Committee (IACUC) have been informed about the availability of these alternative test methods and advised that they should always be considered when planning and reviewing animal studies involving acute oral toxicity testing in order to minimize animal use and to reduce pain and distress.
 The IACUC has also been asked to ensure that these alternative methods are considered whenever applicable in accordance with the Public Health Service Policy on Humane Care and Use of Laboratory Animals and applicable USDA Animal Welfare Act regulations.

-NIEHS has also reviewed and agrees with the ICCVAM recommendations for optimization studies to potentially improve the accuracy and reproducibility of the current BCOP, ICE, IRE, and HET-CAM test method protocols for identifying severe ocular irritants and corrosives.
-NIEHS, through its National Toxicology Program Interagency Center for the Evaluation of Alternative Toxicological Methods (NICEATM), will coordinate selected test method optimization studies identified as high priority by ICCVAM with the goal of increasing test method performance and expanding the usefulness of the test methods.
+NIEHS has also reviewed and agrees with the ICCVAM recommendations for future studies to improve the usefulness of in vitro assays for assessing acute oral systemic toxicity for regulatory hazard classification purposes.
+NIEHS, through its National Toxicology Program Interagency Center for the Evaluation of Alternative Toxicological Methods (NICEATM), will coordinate selected test method studies and activities identified as high priority by ICCVAM with the goal of increasing test method accuracy and expanding the applicability of the test methods.
 NICEATM has also created a comprehensive database of high quality in vivo reference data that can be used to select reference chemicals for future validation studies.
-NICEATM will continue to update this database as new data are received.
+NIEHS, through the NTP's Biomolecular Screening Branch is also generating large volumes of publicly available data using similar cytotoxicity assays.
+These data may also help to identify more predictive in vitro testing strategies.
+NICEATM will continue to update both the in vivo and in vitro acute toxicity databases as new data are received.

-NIEHS remains committed to the development, validation, and regulatory acceptance of scientifically sound alternative testing methods that will provide improved protection of human and animal health and the environment, and that will provide for improved animal welfare.
+NIEHS remains committed to the development, validation, and regulatory acceptance of scientifically sound alternative testing methods that will provide improved protection of people, animals, and the environment, and that will provide for improved animal welfare.